chrisdickinson/utensil/README.md

 * Uses adaptors to send process metrics to monitoring
 * Uses node 0.8's `domain` module to catch and report errors per-request
 * Programmatic interface as well as CLI
+* Catches uncaughtExceptions and closes the request they were associated with and reports the error!
+* Redirects all console.log statements to your adaptor module.

 ````sh
 $ ls .